openfga/dotnet-sdk/README.md

 ##### Read Relationship Tuples

 Reads the relationship tuples stored in the database.
-It does evaluate nor exclude invalid tuples according to the authorization model.
+It does not evaluate nor exclude invalid tuples according to the authorization model.

 [API Documentation](https://openfga.dev/api/service#/Relationship%20Tuples/Read)